Lexbase: Complaints

 After the website closure in February 2014, almost 300 complaints were recorded aiming to stop the service, claiming that it violates defamation laws.
-But since Lexbase is protected by the Principle of Public Access, the only possible prosecutor in this case would be Chancellor of Justice, Anna Skarhed, (in Swedish JK, Justitiekanslern).
+But since Lexbase is protected by the Principle of Public Access, the only possible prosecutor in this case would be the Chancellor of Justice.
 One of the main tasks of this state-run agency is "to ensure that the limits of the freedom of the press and other media are not transgressed and to act as sole prosecutor in cases concerning offences against the freedom of the press and the freedom of expression".

 However, the Chancellor of Justice decided not to press charges against Lexbase.
 This decision was published at the end of March 2014.
 It was the main reason for Lexbase to reopen.

 The decision of the Chancellor of Justice outraged many people in Sweden, especially those with a criminal record who soon realized that they would have to face a lot of problems in the future to find a job, a house or even a partner, and they now fear that they might be discriminated by many companies and institutions, including banks and medical healthcare.
 They think that the state has betrayed them.
 Some people say they even consider suicide.

 Another organisation, ReclaimJustice, has appealed the decision of Chancellor of Justice Anna Skarhed and aims to bring Sweden into the European court of Justice, saying that it violates some fundamental human rights, i.e. Article 8 of the European Convention of Human rights.